hugo-baraer/hugo_converter/README.md

 ## directory content

-### FTT_overdensity
+### FTT

-This module takes the Fourrier transform of the over-density. (details to come)
+This module takes the Fourrier transforms of both fields, and contains the necesseray functions for plotting and computing.

-### FTT_overredshift
+### Gaussian testing

-This module takes the Fourrier transform of the over-redsfhit. (details to come)
+This module is made for testing the fft process with 3D gaussian testing

-### compute_W
+### z_re_field

-This module computes the parameter acting between the two transorm (What acts as  W factor in Battaglia). (details to come)
+This module computes the redshift of reionization field (as well as the overredshift of rieonization)with 21cmFAST data

-### find_params
+### statistical analysis

-This module computes the MCMC algorithm necessary to generate posterior distributions of the wanted parameters. (details to come)
+This module computes the MCMC algorithm necessary to generate posterior distributions of the wanted parameters, as well as the shell average to transform the 3D field into 1D field

 ### standard driver